gigili/good-food-tracker-api/README.md

 ### What is this repository for? ###

-This repository is for the back end API built with Nodejs & Express
+This repository is for the back end API built

 For the list of existing or currently being developed feature please refer to the [features](#features) section of this document.